What Is a Good APR for a Credit Card, and How Can You Get One?

 Does APR always matter?

-APR is important when considering a credit card, but it is not always a concern.
+APR is important when considering a credit card, but it’s not always a concern.

-Since your credit card only charges you interest on balances you carry into a new billing cycle, you can avoid interest charges altogether if you pay off your full statement balance once you receive your bill.
+Since your credit card only charges you interest on balances you carry into a new billing cycle, you can avoid interest charges altogether if you pay your statement balance in full once you receive your bill.

 A credit card you pay off every month can benefit your finances.
 Many financially savvy people use rewards credit cards to pay for their daily expenses, then pay off each statement.
 This allows them to earn the cash back or reward points each month without paying a penny of interest.